 GoSports 7-Foot Billiards Table (~$800-1,000)

-This isn’t a dedicated outdoor table, but it’s the right call if you’re under a pergola or patio cover and budget-conscious.
-The engineered surface isn’t weather-sealed like premium composite, so direct rain will damage it.
+This is an indoor table that tolerates a covered patio, and it’s the right call if you’re under a pergola and budget-conscious.
+The engineered surface lacks the weather sealing premium composite gets, so direct rain will damage it.
 With a cover and shelter, though, it works.

 At 200 pounds with foldable legs, you can actually move it.
 Most tables stay installed permanently.
-This one folds up and slides into storage.
+This one folds up and slides into storage, which is why it also earns a spot in our best folding pool tables roundup.

-Play quality is basic.
-The cushion response is soft and slow.
+Play quality is where the spec sheet shows its limits.
+An engineered surface over lighter cushions won’t return a ball the way sealed composite does.
 For casual play with friends and beer, it’s fine.
 For serious games, you’ll feel the difference from a real table.

-Best for renters, people who move frequently, or anyone testing whether outdoor pool is worth the real investment.
+Best for renters, or anyone testing whether outdoor pool is worth the real investment before committing.

 Hathaway Montecito 7’ Outdoor Pool Table (~$1,200-1,500)

 The Montecito lives in the sweet spot.
-It’s designed specifically for outdoor conditions, not just a regular table you’re hoping survives.
-The aluminum frame and composite playfield handle humidity better than cheaper alternatives.
+It was built for outdoor conditions from the start, and the aluminum frame and composite playfield handle humidity better than cheaper alternatives do.

 The driftwood finish looks like it belongs outside, which shouldn’t be underestimated.
 A black or mahogany table looks wrong on a patio.
 This looks intentional.